dmoulding/overlay/README.md

 # overlay
 Gentoo Portage Overlay

-# Featured Packages
+# Featured ebuilds
-- games-arcade/minecraft-launcher
+- **net-im/zoom-bin** : Zoom desktop client for Linux.
+Based on the ebuild from undying's Krontage overlay, but with XDG application handling for the zoommtg URL scheme.
-- net-im/zoom-bin
+- **net-print/brother-hll3230cdw-bin** : CUPS printer driver for Brother
-- net-print/brother-hl-l3230cdw-bin
+  HL-L3230CDW Color LED Printers.